jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 man

 : This is the command you use when you can't remember how to use other commands.  just type the word man and then any other command name and you will automatically drop into a __less__ session which will explain the use and history of that command.
 This is a very helpful tool as no one can memorize every single command.
-From here on out in the class when you ask a question, the instructor's first answer will be, *"Check the man page."* As you progress in your Linux journey the __man__ command will be your best friend--use it wisely young Jedi.  __Usage examples:__
+From here on out in the class when you ask a question, the instructor's first answer will be, *"Check the man page."* As you progress in your Linux journey the __man__ command will be your best friend--use it wisely young Jedi.

 ```bash
 man wget
 ```

 > __Exercises:__ Let's create a text file that has the current date and time in it.
-Type ```date > timestampfile```  (The ```> ``` is a shell meta character that redirects output from the screen to another file.
+Type ```date > timestampfile```  (The ```>``` is a shell meta character that redirects output from the screen to another file.
 We will learn more about this in chapter 6.)

 > __Exercise:__ Now copy that file to the ```/tmp``` directory--what would be the commands?
 Now let us make a new directory under our home directory called notes (remember the filesystem is an upside down tree)